What is the Berman Academy for Humane Education?

 From Animal Showboat to Animal Lifeboat

 The Detroit Zoological Society has produced a film by Academy Award winner Sue Marx.
 “From Animal Showboat to Animal Lifeboat” illustrates the many ways animals in entertainment are exploited and suggests a different course for the future.
 This film won an Emmy and was co-written and co-produced by DZS Executive Director Ron Kagan.
-This film is available to view in its entirety on the Zoo’s website.
+This film is available to view in its entirety below.